What does "Natural" really mean?

 A Word about our Scents.

-We’re sometimes asked why we don't use all essential oils in our popular Kiran Forest scent, or why we don't do products with no scent at all.
+We’re sometimes asked why we don't use all essential oils in our popular Kiran Forest scent, or why we don't do unscented products.
 There are two answers really.

 If you love the way a product smells, you're more likely to use it consistently - which mean healthier skin in the end, and that is our real goal.